-This section identifies changes that were made to this document since the last release.
+No table of This section identifies changes is available.
+The that were made to this document is either new or has had no changes since its the last release.
 Changes are classified as New, Major, Minor, Editorial, or No change.